WheteThunger/CustomVendingSetup/README.md

 - Toggle whether delivery drones can access the vending machine by clicking on the drone icon (green = on, gray = off)
 - Change the shop name by clicking on the bottom-right note and editing its contents (supports multiple lines)
 - Save the changes by clicking the "SAVE" button

+### Drone marketplace limitations

+- Skin overlays are not visible while viewing vending machines from a drone marketplace
+- Economics and Server Rewards currency cannot be used to purchase items from vending machines via drone marketplaces
+- When buying Economics or Server Rewards currency from a vending machine via a drone marketplace, the player will receive the currency immediately (the drone will travel but not transport any items)

 ## Permissions